NCBI-Hackathons/Virulence_AMR_Data_Index_Resource/emh_code/README.md

 ```
 python3 master.py
 ```
 This will generate meta and contigs comparison files comparing four different metadata strings and four different contig strings.
-The files should show that strings 1 and 2 are close and strings 3 and 4 are close, and all other pairwise comparisons are farther.
+The files should show that strings 1 and 2 are close and strings 3 and 4 are close, and all other pairwise comparisons are more distant.